 The Laboratory's EMS was designed to meet the rigorous requirements of the globally recognized International Organization for Standardization (ISO) 14001 Environmental Management Standard, which encompasses ideals such as compliance, pollution prevention, and community involvement.
 Annual audits by an independent third party are required to maintain an EMS registration; an audit of the entire EMS occurs every three years.
-In 2018, an EMS certification audit determined that BNL conforms to the revised ISO 14001:2015 Standard.
+In 2020, an EMS surveillance audit determined that BNL continues to conform to the ISO 14001 Standard.

-The Laboratory continues its strong support of its Pollution Prevention Program, which seeks ways to eliminate waste and toxic materials on site.
-In 2018, pollution prevention projects resulted in nearly \$3.8 million in cost avoidance or savings and resulted in the reduction or reuse of approximately 3.2 million pounds of waste.
-Additional support was provided to line organizations for lab cleanouts and disposal of chemicals.
+The Laboratory continues its strong support of its Pollution Prevention Program, which seeks ways to eliminate waste and toxic materials on site, but also to promote sustainable business activities.
+The program generates new ideas to grow the Lab's existing recycling program or otherwise improve sustainable operations.
+In 2020, the Pollution Prevention Program resulted in nearly \$1.7 million in cost avoidance or savings and resulted in the reduction or reuse of approximately 0.9 million pounds of waste.
+Also, the Pollution Prevention Program funded 15 new proposals, investing approximately \$21,500.
+The proposals involved reducing risk, promoting use of bio-friendly alternative products, improving small energy efficiency projects, and promoting overall environmentally sustainable business practices.

-The ISO 14001-registered EMS continues to contribute to the Laboratory's success in promoting pollution prevention.
-As a testament to its strong environmental program, the Lab received the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Award.
+The ISO 14001-registered EMS and the nationally recognized Pollution Prevention Program continue to contribute to the Laboratory's success in improving sustainable operations.
+Support was also provided in 2020 to line organizations for lab cleanouts and disposal of chemicals.
+As a testament to its strong environmental program, the Lab received the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Gold Award, the DOE's GreenBuy Award, and a second GreenBuy Prime Award.